GenBench/GenBench.github.io/_pages/workshop.md

 The latter will consist of a data/task artefact and a companion paper motivating and evaluating the submission.
 In both cases, we accept archival papers and extended abstracts.

-We accept all papers from the Findings of EMNLP related to our topics of interest below.
-Contact us via genbench@googlegroups.com if you would like to present your EMNLP Findings paper at GenBench 2023!
+Closed: ~~We accept all papers from the Findings of EMNLP related to our topics of interest below.
+Contact us via genbench@googlegroups.com if you would like to present your EMNLP Findings paper at GenBench 2023!~~

 ## Submission types